OrchardCMS/OrchardCore/src/docs/reference/modules/Email/README.md

 | `DefaultSender` | The email of the sender.

 !!! note
-    When [OrchardCore.Email.Azure](../Email.Azure/README.md) or [OrchardCore.Email.Smtp](../Email.Smtp/README.md) is enabled you can override the `DefaultSender` setting from the module specific settings, otherwise it will fallback to this setting.
+    When [OrchardCore.Email.Azure](../Email.Azure/README.md) or [OrchardCore.Email.Smtp](../Email.Smtp/README.md) is enabled you can override the `DefaultSender` setting from the module-specific settings, otherwise, it will fall back to this setting.

 ## Email Settings Configuration